10 Best Medical Assistant Skills

 Written communication is just as important.
 As a medical assistant, you must make detailed records of a patient’s medical conditions for your colleagues and accurately relay information to patients in-person, through email, or by phone.

-If you’re unsure how to prove your communication skills, creating a strong resume and supplementing it with a well-written cover letter is a great way to show employers that you can share your ideas professionally.
+If you’re unsure how to prove your communication skills, creating a strong resume and writing a compelling cover letter is a great way to show employers that you can share your ideas professionally.

 2. Administrative skills